How to Archive Workflow Data to a Database

 }

-If the result is large, use the json connector with pick to keep only the fields you actually need - archives bloat fast.
+If the result is large, use the json connector with the pick tool to keep only the fields you actually need - archives bloat fast.

 Step 3: Insert into the Archive Store